 Tinned sardines are already prepared, so you simply need to remove them from the can, check for debris, chop and serve.
 Canned sardines are something that goes through a bit of processing and some extra ingredients are added to preserve the fish well.
 Therefore, it is important that you choose a reliable brand that offers good quality and healthy sardines.
 My preference is wild, sustainably caught, lightly smoked, bone and skin intact and stored in olive oil.

 In a medium sized bowl, combine all prepared fresh produce and sardine pieces with the salad dressing and toss gently to combine.
 This essentially becomes a fancy tuna salad, that can be used on greens (as intended here), in romaine boats as wraps, or on crackers, breads or anything you would like!

 For the original version, spoon the mixed sardine salad over the greens and beet pieces, garnish with fresh herbs, sprinkle with salt and pepper to taste and serve.
 Enjoy this well balanced, surprisingly filling salad anytime you feel you’d like a brain or mood boost.
-Best if enjoyed right away, but keeps up to 2 days in the refrigerator.
+Best if the sardine salad is enjoyed right away, but keeps up to 2 days in the refrigerator.